Product Marketing Strategies every startup should adopt

-Creating controversies around your product will always get you the coverage you need for your product.
-By controversy, we don’t mean to emphasize on fake stories or subjects that mean nothing to your target market.
+Creating controversies around your product will always get you the coverage you need for your development.
+By argument, we don’t mean to emphasize fake stories or subjects that tell nothing about your target market.
 You can make controversy that can help your consumers understand what’s different in your product.

-“Salesforce didn’t create controversy around its competitor Oracle, instead did it around keep the contacts on your own server.
+“Salesforce didn’t create controversy around its competitor Oracle; instead, it did it around keeping the contacts on your server.
 Your PRs can revolve around company acquisition and partnerships.
 Finds methods to acquire a company and later position it as a partnership.
 Create National headlines about the product release and invest in promotional campaigns.
-You can also use the hiring API as it assures a great deal of coverage.”
+You can also use the hiring API as it assures great coverage.”

-Can any startup ever ignore the potential to email-marketing?
-I bet no.
+Can any startup ever ignore the potential of email marketing?
+I bet not.

-It is indeed the most effective strategies for attracting buyers for little to no cost.
-To avail the benefits of email marketing, you must first collect their email addresses.
-If your company has an official website, the best way to accumulate email addresses is placing a signup column for visitors.
-The key is to diversify the emails with how-to-articles, infographics, and non-commercial videos.
-Don’t send paid advertorial because your subscribers will soon opt out of receiving the emails.
+It is the most effective strategy for attracting buyers at little to no cost.
+To avail of the benefits of email marketing, you must first collect their email addresses.
+If your company has an official website, placing a signup column for visitors is the best way to accumulate email addresses.
+The key is diversifying the emails with how-to-articles, infographics, and non-commercial videos.
+Don’t send paid advertorials because your subscribers will soon opt out of receiving the emails.

 “One of the best examples is Canva: an online graphic design software.
 In their email marketing, Canva makes their user and their designs the highlight of the newsletter.
 It celebrates the user’s current feat and sets a landmark for more motivation.
 Canva uses the newsletter to appreciate ongoing uses and encourages them to continue designing by providing them with new goals.”

-In today’s era of digital marketing who can ever forget the potential to Social media marketing?
-The platforms like Facebook and Instagram have immense potential of driving benefits for your startups.
+In today’s digital marketing era, who can ever forget the potential of social media marketing?
+The platforms like Facebook and Instagram have immense potential to benefit your startups.
 As your business’s presence grows on the web, more people will recognize it.
-You can gain more exposure through these channels and with paid ads, you can get the desired traffic and exposure.
-First aim to get the right exposure and then encourage the audience to stay by being responsive.
+You can gain more exposure through these channels, and with paid ads, you can get the desired traffic and exposure.
+First, aim to get the correct direction and then encourage the audience to stay by being responsive.

 “An example can be Trello.
-The company doesn’t rely heavily on the pay-per-click campaigns and instead focuses on word-of-mouth through social media engagement.
-They have effectively used social media presence to promote the valuable features, new updates, and achievements.”
+The company doesn’t rely heavily on pay-per-click campaigns but focuses on word-of-mouth through social media engagement.
+They have effectively used social media presence to promote valuable features, new updates, and achievements.”

-Strategic marketing has always been a challenge for start-ups.
-The main issue is that your product is not exposed to the target audience and your competitor has a strong position in the market.
-In such an environment, the only way to growing business is by using the aforementioned product marketing strategies.
-Every start-up must deploy their popular growth strategies and also try out new things.
+Strategic marketing has always been a challenge for startups.
+The main issue is that your product is not exposed to the target audience, and your competitor has a strong position in the market.
+The only way to grow business in such an environment is by using the product above marketing strategies.
+Every startup must deploy its popular growth strategies and try new things.
 There is no single strategy that resolves all the marketing issues.
-You’ve to experiment, analyse, and repeat.
+You’ve to experiment, analyze, and repeat.
 Henceforth, never forget to try these strategies.

-Author’s Bio: Md Mohsin Ansari is a Marketing Manager at Troop Messenger – a business messenger that comes with all the requisite features.
-It is a viable Collaboration Software that is spreading its wings across all industries by bringing all the internal communication at one place.
-Mohsin is accountable for analyzing the market trends, demographics, and dealing with all promotional and media channels.
+Author’s Bio: Md Mohsin Ansari is a Marketing Manager at Troop Messenger – a business messenger with all the requisite features.
+Mohsin is accountable for analyzing the market trends and demographics and dealing with all promotional and media channels.
+It is a viable Collaboration Software spreading its wings across all industries by bringing all the internal communication in one place.
 Connect with me on Linkedin.